How to Apply

 - Degree and graduation certificates must be included if the transcript does not indicate the type of degree and date granted.

 - Transcripts submitted with applications become the property of Dalhousie University, are subject to verification, are not available for copying and will not be returned to the applicant.

 - Official transcripts are NOT REQUIRED for any courses or degrees you have completed at Dalhousie University.

 Electronic official transcripts

 Two letters of reference are required for admission into a graduate degree.
-These letters are normally required to be from academics familiar with the applicant, but may be replaced with relevant professional references in some course-based professional master's programs.
+These letters are normally required to be from academics familiar with the applicant but may be replaced with relevant professional references for some course-based professional master's programs.
 If accepted, professional references can be submitted according to the following schedule: